Meråker Line: Electrification and upgrades

+The electrification of the line began in 2023, and as of October 2024, the project will be complete in December 2025.

 Operations

 Norwegian State Railways operated two daily round trips between Heimdal Station via Trondheim Central Station to Storlien Station until March 2020.
 SJ Norge won the bid to run passenger trains on the line from June 2020 onwards.
 At Storlien, passengers change to a regional train operated on the Central Line by Norrtåg.
 This served was marketed as Nabotoget ("the neighbor train") in Norway and Mittnabotåget in Sweden until 2012.
 Travel time from Trondheim to Storlien is 1 hour and 44 minutes.
 Most freight trains are lumber trains, hauling timber from Jämtland to the Norske Skog Skogn paper mill.
-There is also a train hauling limestone from Verdal to Örnsköldsvik.
+There is also a train hauling limestone from Verdal Municipality to Örnsköldsvik.

 Architecture

 Peter Andreas Blix was chosen to be the line's main architect.
 Hell was the largest station along the line, at 148 m2.
 Slightly smaller 110 m2 buildings were built at Ranheim, Malvik, Hommelvik and Gudå.
 Smaller 90 m2 station buildings were erected at Leangen, Hegra, Flornes and Meråker.
 These were all built in wood.
 Stylistically, Blix drew inspiration from the freer composition of British railway stations of the 1870s, often resulting in non-symmetrical stations, accented with Gothic inspiration.
 Blix designed stations along the Røros Line and the Jæren Line in similar styles.

 Balthazar Lange designed Trondheim Central Station.
 The originally two-story station was designed in Renaissance Revival architecture.
 With the opening of the Hell–Sunnan Line in 1902, there was a need for a larger station at Hell.
 The Blix' station building was therefore moved to Sunnan Station, while a new and larger building, designed by Paul Due, was built at Hell.
 It received an intermediate style between Dragestil and Jugendstil.